kalyani3665/Hotel-Booking-Website/README.md

 # Hotel-Booking-Website
-This is a website for Hotel Booking. i have made this website using HTML, CSS and Little bit javascript.if further upgraded we can book rooms online.
+This is a website for Hotel Booking. i have made this website using HTML, CSS and Little bit javascript.if further upgraded we can book rooms online from this website. sample pictures of rooms and their cost are given.